All Books

 Key Takeaways

-• Passion is a side effect of mastery, not a prerequisite for it.
+• Career 'passion' is a side effect of mastery, not a starting point.

 Who Should Read